 \subsection{Generation of inertia groups}

 Let $X$ be a scheme with an action of a finite group $G$.
-We will always assume that this action is \emph{admissible}, see \cite[V.1]{SGA1}.
+We will always assume that this action is \emph{admissible}.
+Let us recall, following \cite[V.1, Definition 1.7]{SGA1}, that an action is called admissible, if there exists an affine morphism $\phi: X \rightarrow Y$, such that $\sO_Y \cong \phi_*(\sO_X)^G $.
+This implies that the quotient $X/G$ exists and is isomorphic to $Y$.

 If $x\in X$ is a point (not necessarily closed) the subgroup of $G$ stabilising $x$ is called the \emph{decomposition group} and we denote it by $D(x,G)$.
 The subgroup of the decomposition group acting trivially on the residue field of $x$ is called the \emph{inertia group} of $x$ and we denote it by $I(x,G)$.

 Note that there is an induced action of $D(x,G)$ on the closure of the point $x$ and $I(x,G)$ acts trivially on this closure.
 Hence if $x\in\bar{y}$ then there is an inclusion $I(y,G)\hookrightarrow I(x,G)$.
 We will say that \emph{the inertia groups are generated in codimension one} if for each point $x\in X$ we have that